javinyx/WindowsToolkit/README.md

 # WindowsToolkit

+## THIS REPO WILL BE UPDATED ONCE WINDOWS 11 COMES OUT WITH THE USE OF WINGET

 A collection of **Windows 10 apps and scripts** to optimize user and poweruser experience.

 To make it in this list, apps must meet two or more of the following criteria: